 Marine Isotope Stage 3 (MIS-3, ~39 to 34k cal a BP)

 During the mid-Wisconsin interstadial, the sedimentology of the Burial Lake basin indicates the presence of a terminal, closed lake basin, suggesting relatively low precipitation amounts and/or relatively higher evaporation.
-With no information on meteoric isotope background to evaluate the isotopic effects of moisture source, some portion of the relatively high average lake water 18O values of -14.9‰ can provisionally be attributed to evaporation of lake water during moderately warmer temperatures (Pavlova and Pitulko, 2020).
+With no information on meteoric isotope background to evaluate the isotopic effects of moisture source, some portion of the relatively high average lake water 18O values of -14.9‰ can provisionally be attributed to evaporation of lake water during a period of moderately warm temperatures (Pavlova and Pitulko, 2020).
 Warmer growing season temperatures at Burial Lake may also account for more woody vegetation in the catchment compared to the LGM (Abbott et al., 2010).
 High evaporation effects are also supported by evidence for aeolian activity based on distinct magnetic signatures from wind-blown sources (Dorfman et al., 2015).
 The 6‰ range of variations in the lake water 18O values hints at wetter and drier periods within the interstadial that are also suggested in Lake Kokotel (Kostrova et al., 2014) and Siberian permafrost studies (Meyer et al., 2002; Murton et al., 2017) but additional analyses are needed to fully test this interpretation.
 Overall, the inferred MIS-3 lake water isotope values are consistent with the pollen interpretations of a cold interstadial climate that was slightly wetter and warmer than the LGM (Abbott et al., 2010).

 Last glacial maximum and Heinrich Stadial 1 (~20 to 16k cal a BP)